Need to know

 The combination of detergent, hot water, agitation, rinsing and spinning that's part and parcel of your existing laundry routine is very effective at rendering inactive, removing and flushing away viral loads.

-According to the National Health Service (NHS) in the UK, where they're dealing with many more cases than we are in Australia, "normal washing of clothes will reduce the risk of germs being transmitted".
+According to the National Health Service (NHS) in the UK, where they've dealt with many more cases of COVID-19 than we did in Australia, "normal washing of clothes will reduce the risk of germs being transmitted".

 Even if you have extra reason to be concerned – for example, you may have come into contact with the virus – you don't have to change your laundry routine much to stay safe.
 According to the NHS, "in certain situations clothes should be washed at higher than normal temperatures and with a bleach-based product to minimise the transmission risk as much as possible."

-How to do your laundry during the pandemic
+How to do your laundry to protect yourself against viruses

-Here's how to wash your clothes and other items to help reduce the risk of exposure to COVID-19.
+Here's how to wash your clothes and other items to help reduce the risk of exposure to harmful viruses such as COVID-19.

 Wash on the hottest program your care label recommends